On the Internal Topological Structure of Plane Regions: Further Discussion and Related Works

+The link graph of a bounded semi-algebraic region, however, cannot be derived from its W-B tree.
 Consider the two regions $A$ and $C$ illustrated in Figure~\ref{fig:3comb}.
-These two regions have different topological structures and different link graphs (cf. Figure~\ref{fig:graph-b}).
-Nevertheless, $A$ and $C$ have the same tree model, which has only one non-root node which represents the only hole.
-In particular, the two positive components $a_1,a_2$ do not appear in the tree model of $C$.
-This suggests that the atom set appeared in the tree model is, unlike the link graph model, incomplete for determining the global 9-intersection relation.
+These two regions have non-isomorphic link graphs (cf. Figure~\ref{fig:graph-b}).
+Nevertheless, $A$ and $C$ have the same tree model, which is a chain with three nodes.
+In particular, the two faces $\overline{a_1},\overline{a_2}$ do not appear in the tree model of $C$.
+This also implies that the atoms appearing in the tree model are not sufficient for determining the global 9-intersection relation.

-The reader may have noticed that this difference between the tree model and the link graph model is mainly because the hole components separate their carrier.
-Suppose this never happens in a bounded region $A$.
-Then it is straightforward to show that the link graph of $A$ is identical with the Worboys-Bofakos tree of $A$.
-In this sense, the link graph model can be regarded as a significant improvement of the tree model.
+The reader may have noticed that this difference between the tree model and the link graph model mainly arises because the holes separate their carrier (\emph{i.e.} their parents in the link graph or their parent in the tree model).
+Suppose this never happens in a bounded region $A$, \emph{i.e.}, no node in the link graph has two or more parents.
+Then the link graph of $A$ is a tree and hence identical with the W-B tree of $A$.

-The importance of our internal topological structure representation model has been justified theoretically in Section~4.
-We next justify its applicability in practical spatial problems. \begin{remark} While geographic entities that have multiple components and/or holes are common, we seldom see that a geographic entity consists of multiple components which are mutually connected at more than one points.
+While in the above sections we have justified, theoretically, the importance of our internal topological structure model, we next justify, informally, its applicability in practical spatial problems. \begin{remark} While geographic entities that have multiple faces and/or holes are common, we seldom see that a geographic entity consists of multiple faces which are mutually connected at more than one point.
 Despite this, spatial objects stored in computers are often (polygonal or semi-algebraic) approximations of real-world geographic entities.
-It is very possible that two components of a complex polygon may meet at two or more points.
-For instance, consider the water body on the south of East Europe formed by Black Sea and Sea of Azov.\footnote{See \url{http://upload.wikimedia.org/wikipedia/commons/5/52/Black_Sea_map.png}} This geographic entity has a hole, namely the Crimean Peninsula.
+It is very possible that two faces of a complex polygon may meet at two or more points.
+For instance, consider the water body in the south of East Europe formed by the Black Sea and the Sea of Azov.\footnote{See \url{http://upload.wikimedia.org/wikipedia/commons/5/52/Black_Sea_map.png}} This geographic entity has a hole, namely the Crimean Peninsula.
 At a coarse resolution, this water body has a representation whose internal topological structure is the same as region $C$ in Figure~\ref{fig:3comb}.